Skip to main content

 Step-by-step explanation: override the setup method of the AgentGraph class to define the graph structure and the necessary LLM Clients.

-1. Instantiate the LLM Client (RNGClient) and provide the random_number_generator tool.
+1. Instantiate the LLM Client (SLAClient) and provide the send_sla_policy tool.

-• The client must be assigned to a self.<client_name> attribute to enable automatic usage metadata collection by the BR-ADK.
+• The client must be assigned to a self.<client_name> attribute to enable automatic usage metadata collection by BAT-ADK.

 2. Create a ReActLoop node:

-• Specify the keys of the State to read input from and write output to
+• Specify the keys of the State to read input from, write output to, and store all the messages and status.

 • No conditional edges are needed for this simple agent